Pradeepaa001/Essentials/README.md

 This game is our project that we were tasked with as part of the WE Program.

 ## Installation
-Not yet deployed.
-Still in developing phase.
-Will update Installation later.
+Successfully deployed into a gaming app.
+You can download it from our repo

 ## Game Engine
 We are using Godot 4.0 with GDScript to develop this game.

-## Roadmap
-Update Later.

 ## Project status
-Currently, We have developed the main screen scene, a list of levels scene and a operational Level 1.
+Currently, We have developed 5 Levels of the first game in this package.

 ## Areas for Exploration
 - How to change the starting saving point for os.execute so that the user created and deletion files happens in the designated folder